tonethar/IGME-110-Fall-2025/documents/p3-lofi-deliverable.md

-# Interactive Digital Prototype - Lo-Fi Version and in-class testing
+# Project 3 - Interactive Digital Prototype - deliverable #2
+## Lo-Fi Version and in-class testing
 - In class, your group will present the first draft of your Interactive Digital Prototype.
 - The purpose of this draft is to gather meaningful feedback from your classmates, which will help guide design improvements before creating a working prototype.
 In addition to the prototype draft, your group will create a list of *use cases* designed to collect information on the usability, design, and concept of your project.